WHAT IS BEING PROPOSED?

 WHAT IS THE TIMELINE AND PROCESS FOR ADOPTING CPA?

 Earlier this year, our committee met with town boards and commissions, social and community groups.
 With feedback in hand, Community Preservation Shrewsbury submitted a warrant article for the 2020 Annual Town Meeting requesting to adopt CPA.
-If approved at Town Meeting, this will trigger a ballot referendum as early as the November 2020 general election for Shrewsbury voters to decide whether to adopt CPA.
+Town Meeting was held and approved the article.
+This triggered a ballot referendum for the 2020 State Election for Shrewsbury voters to decide whether to adopt CPA.
 Only after voters approve the proposal in a general election will the act be adopted for Shrewsbury.

 HAVE WE SOCIALIZED THIS PROPOSAL?